Threats to Hawaiian Monk Seals

 Northwestern Hawaiian Islands

 Variable juvenile survival strongly influences monk seal population trends.
 This has been noted since the late 1980s, when survival of young seals began to decrease in the largest monk seal subpopulation at French Frigate Shoals.
 Although a variety of factors affect juvenile survival, underweight and starving pups and juveniles with no evidence of underlying disease indicate that low prey availability is a significant threat to their survival.
-Efforts to mitigate impacts of food limitation on survival began in the 1980s and early 1990s.
-While successful, they were expensive and exposed seals to various additional risks and the National Marine Fisheries Service (NMFS) halted the program until recently.
-In 2014 a new monk seal hospital, built by The Marine Mammal Center, opened allowing efforts to rehabilitate underweight seals to resume.
-The facility has successfully treated and released approximately 20 underweight young seals, demonstrating that, with appropriate care, rehabilitation offers a potentially significant contribution to recovery for this species.
+Efforts to mitigate impacts of food limitation on survival through rehabilitation began in the 1980s and continued until 1995, when the program was halted after 11 pup contracted an eye disease of unknow etiology and became blind.
+The National Marine Fisheries Service (NMFS) made just a few efforts to rehabilitate seals during the almost 20 years that followed.
+In 2014, a new monk seal hospital, built by The Marine Mammal Center opened, allowing rehabilitation efforts to resume.
+The facility has successfully treated and released more than 25 underweight young seals, demonstrating that, with appropriate care, rehabilitation offers a potentially significant contribution to recovery for this species.

-Translocations (movement of seals from one part of their range to another) have also been used by NMFS for various reasons, including food limitation, and have proven to be a successful tool in Hawaiian monk seal conservation (Baker et al. 2011c).
+Translocations (movement of seals from one part of their range to another) have also been used by NMFS for various reasons, including food limitation, and have proven to be a successful tool in Hawaiian monk seal conservation (Baker et al. 2011, Baker et al. 2021).

 In the mid-1990s, shark predation on monk seal pups increased sharply at French Frigate Shoals.
 Nearly a third of all pups born at the atoll in 1996 were either known or suspected to have been killed by sharks (Harting 2010).

 Such predation is believed to have killed 24 percent of the pups born at this atoll between 1997 and 2010.
 By comparison, pup deaths attributed to sharks at Laysan and Lisianski Islands over the same period amounted to just 2 percent and 4 percent, respectively.
 Shark predation has remained substantially higher at French Frigate Shoals than at other NWHI sites.
 In 2013 a third of all pups there were known or suspected to have died of shark attacks.
 All observed shark attacks at French Frigate Shoals since 1997 have been by Galapagos sharks.
 It is believed that a small number of sharks have learned to patrol pupping beaches to catch unwary pups.
 To reduce such deaths, NMFS field teams have moved newly weaned pups to other islets within the atoll where shark predation is less common.
-In 2015, 17 pups were moved from islets with high risks of shark predation at French Frigate Shoals to other islets where those risks were lower.
-This intra-atoll translocation practice is ongoing.
+This intra-atoll translocation practice is ongoing and to date more than 350 pups have been translocated within the French Frigate Shoals.

 To further mitigate shark predation, NMFS has pursued efforts to remove individual Galapagos sharks that prey upon seal pups.
 NMFS has tested various shark deterrents((Gobush and Farry 2010), but those methods proved ineffective.
 Studies of shark movements at French Frigate shoals indicate that only about 20-30 of the estimated 600 Galapagos sharks at the atoll patrolled waters near monk seal pupping beaches.
 Catching the sharks that prey on monk seal pups has continued to prove very challenging, and predation continues to account for a large portion of pup mortality at French Frigate Shoals.